karthik-mallavarapu/ruby-gmail/README.markdown

 ## Description

-This is a fork of the original ruby-gmail gem created by Daniel Parker (http://github.com/dcparker/).
-Minor improvements have been made in email search functionality.
-Search functionality now supports search by email subject and a limit on the number of search results.
 A Rubyesque interface to Gmail, with all the tools you'll need.
 Search, read and send multipart emails; archive, mark as read/unread, delete emails; and manage labels.

 ## Features

-* Search emails (including search by subject)
+* Search emails
 * Read emails (handles attachments)
 * Emails: Label, archive, delete, mark as read/unread/spam
 * Create and delete labels